USING IRONOCR

 Explanation of the Program

-2. Create a new instance of IronTesseract.
+2. Create a new instance of IronTesseract: This is the OCR engine responsible for recognizing text.

 The output of IronOCR is impressive, and the accuracy is exceptional.
 IronOCR uses advanced algorithms to recognize text, and it can handle data in a wide range of fonts, sizes, and styles.
-It can even recognize handwriting and cursive writing, making it an excellent tool for data extraction from handwritten documents and driver's licenses.

 How to OCR Driver License in C#, Figure 2: Output text from IronOCR library Output text from IronOCR library